500Foods/WelcomeToTroodon/README.md

 - [First Problems](https://github.com/500Foods/WelcomeToTroodon/blob/main/docs/level_1/first_problems.md) - Solutions to common problems

 ## 🔨 Level Two - Get to Work!
 This list is aimed at those who might be planning for a more production-oriented environment.
 Maybe you're using your printer in a business.
 Maybe you have an Etsy store.
 Maybe you print a lot of the same things over and over again.
 Or maybe you just like to tinker.
 Here are modifications that can help ensure reliable prints day in and day out.
-And again, we're not touching anything in the main filament path of the printer, but instead focused on everything around it.
+And again, we're not touching anything in the main filament path of the printer but instead focused on everything around it.
 Often, small updates or modifications can make a big difference in the day-to-day experience.
 These are intended to be on the less expensive and easy-to-implement side of the fence, accessible to most everyone without too much of a learning curve.

 - 🔨 [TAP Upgrades](https://github.com/500Foods/WelcomeToTroodon/blob/main/docs/level_2/tap_upgrades.md) - Replace the plastic TAP mount with a metal CNC part
 - 🥇 [TAP Alternatives](https://github.com/500Foods/WelcomeToTroodon/blob/main/docs/level_2/tap_alternatives.md) - Upgrade to an entirely different bed mesh sensor